skaiui2/StbTitOS/README.md

 This is how lttit organizes many MCUs into a unified distributed operating system.

-## **Current Work**

-I am currently developing a real multi‑MCU demo using **Raspberry Pi Pico 2W** and **STM32** boards.
-The goal is to run a small but complete distributed project on real hardware.
-The demo is still being rewritten and refined.

 ## **Maintenance Notice**

 lttit is still in an early stage, and I want to clarify the maintenance scope.